-The Dance of Blue-Footed Boobies: An Act of Romance or Survival?
+Is the Dance of Blue-Footed Boobies an Act of Romance or Survival?

 Blue-footed boobies, one of the most recognizable species in the Americas and a favorite of bird watchers, are serious about romance.
 And their fabulous flirting is key to sustaining one of Latin America’s most enchanting species.
 If I hadn’t known better, I might have thought the brown and white bird in front of me was in distress.
 I watched as it thrust its tail feathers into the air, and then shoved its long, pointy beak at the sky and let out a shrill whistle.